DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 feat(signin): Render Redirect on session existence

 Implemented logic to render the Redirect component in SignInPage when a session exists.
-This ensures users are redirected to the appropriate page if they are already logged in.
+This ensures users are redirected to the appropriate page if they are already signed in.

 ```tsx
 import React from 'react';